A workforce-housing fund anchored to the SpaceX/Starbase industrial cluster; 8–10% rental yields, with asymmetric upside.

 Two well-documented analogs validate the Brownsville thesis — one showing what an IPO wave does to proximate home prices, one showing what a diversified aerospace ecosystem does over a decade.

-A decade of sustained appreciation anchored by a multi-employer aerospace ecosystem, starting from a comparable price base to Brownsville today.
+Nine years of sustained appreciation anchored by a multi-employer aerospace ecosystem, starting from a comparable price base to Brownsville today.
 Huntsville is the Brownsville base case — not the bull case.
 The RGV cluster is already more diversified.

 Brownsville Future Fund 1 is a Regulation D Rule 506(c) offering for verified accredited investors.
 All investments subject to definitive offering documents prepared by Trowbridge & Nieh LLP.